Man detained after 2 explosives set off in California store

+After officers searched his car, they found additional materials "similar to those used in the devices" that were found in the store, police said.

-Investigators are still trying to determine a motive.
-The man appeared to have no connection to Sam's Club, Guerrero said.
+Investigators are still trying to determine a motive, but believe Gonzalez acted alone.
+He appeared to have no connection to Sam's Club, Guerrero said.

 Authorities say all of the customers and employees were accounted for and there doesn't appear to be any damage to the building.

-Police were also searching a home connected to the man in the neighboring city of Fontana, Guerrero said.
+Police were also searching an apartment that was connected to Gonzalez in the neighboring city of Fontana, Guerrero said.

 Agents from the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives also responded to assist police with the investigation.